azat-co/practicalnode/chapter9/chapter9.md

 </html>
 ```

-To make sure you don&#39;t miss anything, here&#39;s the full source code of `ch9/basic/index.html`:
+To make sure you don&#39;t miss anything, here&#39;s the full source code of `ch9/basic/index.html` which is very straightforward and rather small:

 ```html
 <html>